brxndxnpx/VBA/VBXL/Modules/ColorSwatches/README.md

 Enumerated color values.

-Works for Userforms and Worksheet objects i.e. Cell/Range colors.
+- Works for Userforms and Worksheet objects i.e. Cell/Range colors.
+- Can be used for creating custom color themes for Userforms/Workbooks.

-Based on Material Design color swatches.
+- Based on [Material Design](https://www.materialpalette.com/colors) color swatches.

 ---